jst-seminar-rostlab-tum/eutop-mediamind/docs/INFRA.md

 ## Secrets Manager

 Sensitive configuration (database credentials, API keys) is stored in AWS Secrets Manager and injected into ECS tasks at runtime.
 If you want to update the secrets, you can do so via the AWS Console or CLI, by updating `secrets.json` and runnign the `aws secretsmanager update-secret` command.
-More information can be found in the [AWS Secrets Manager documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_update.html) and [infra/README.md](/infra/README.md).
+More information can be found in the [AWS Secrets Manager documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_update.html) and [/infra/README.md](/infra/README.md).

 ## S3

-The S3 bucket `eutop-mediamind` is used for storing application assets and incoming emails (via SES).
+The S3 bucket `eutop-mediamind` is used for storing the reports and incoming emails (via SES).

 ## VPC & Networking